adnanmk-1999/Clinic_Management_Frontend/README.md

 - Reports automatically link to doctors & patients
 - Ensures accurate results flow through the system

-#### 🎯 Why this helps
-The lab works more efficiently with fewer interruptions and no manual communication gaps between doctors and technicians.

-### 📅 Events & Public Integration
+## 📅 Events & Public Integration

-The **Events** section allows admins to post important announcements that are visible to all staff members.
+The **Events** section allows admins to post important announcements that are visible to all staff members and the general public.
-This helps the clinic stay informed about holidays, meetings, maintenance schedules, and other internal updates without relying on external communication channels.
+This helps the clinic and the locality stay informed about holidays, celebrations, meetings, maintenance schedules, and other internal updates without relying on external communication channels.

 <p align="center">
   <img src="docs/events-section.gif" alt="Events Page GIF" width="800"/>